-Admission to the Sports Link and the Sports Production concentration is by competitive application and is not guaranteed.
+Admission to Sports Link and Sports Production is by competitive application and is not guaranteed.

 The application process includes the submission of a resume, portfolio and demonstrated examples of experience.
-Students will be selected by DSP instructors, with approval by the TCOM department chair.
+Students will be selected by SP faculty and students, plus Department of Media faculty.

 In order to provide a personal and quality educational experience, the department must limit undergraduate admission through competitive application.